clb21565/mobileOG-db/README.md

 # mobileOG-db
 ## Release name: _beatrix_ 1.0
 ## ![alt text](https://i.imgur.com/PpkWCsn.jpeg)
-## Description of the mobileOGs database
+## Description of mobileOG-db
-mobileOG-db is a manually curated database of protein families mediating the integration/excision, replication/recombination/repair, stability/defense, or transfer of bacterial mobile genetic elements and phages as well as associated transcriptional regulators.
+mobileOG-db is a manually curated database of protein families mediating the integration/excision, replication/recombination/repair, stability/defense, or transfer of bacterial mobile genetic elements and phages as well as the associated transcriptional regulators of these processes.
 There are also a large selection of phage structural genes.

 ## Usage Recommendations (for annotating full length proteins)
 An example shell script and an R script used for analysis are provided (here).